Trump says Kim summit could be delayed - Journal du Cameroun

 Trump has been similarly unclear about his own policy.

 “It would certainly be better if it were all in one.
 Does it have to be?
-I don’t think I’m going to totally commit myself,” he said.
+I don’t think I’m going to totally commit myself,” Trump said.